vitringr/vault/_Draft.md

+Specific software architecture doesn't really work lol.

+Do not look too far ahead.

+Explore and Lock.

+Just explore and write code without thinking about the encompassing structure too much.

+---

+Software architecture is not really architecture as a blueprint, as this is basically what programming itself is.
+If "architecture" is supposed to produce a blueprint that is sufficient enough to explain how the program works, then this is actually the full code of the program itself.

+Software architecture, in practice, is separation of code.

+The purposes of separation:

+- mental clarity, keeping things separate so you don't have to consider them at once
+- code reuse
+- division of labor

+---

 Not to have anyone step above you, but to be just, do not step on anyone then.
 Fair trade.

 ---